gyng/book/slides/unicode/unicode.md

 ---

-The VP of Unicode made
+In that video, the VP of Unicode made:
 * three statements
 * three inaccuracies (in 2017)